Make Fun Of Life!

 Terrance: Scream cheese!

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Dairy Foods” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Cheese Gathered By David Hugh Beaumont.

 “Eventually scientists will discover something that explains ghosts, just like they discovered electricity, which explained lightning, and it might be something about people’s brains, or something about the Earth’s magnetic field, or it might be some new force altogether.
 And then ghosts won’t be mysteries.
 They will be like electricity and rainbows and nonstick frying pans.” -Mark Haddon (born 1962)